Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Discussion

-\textbf{Key finding:} The between-experiment variance (\(\tau_{\text{exp}}\) = 0.013) exceeds the between-dataset variance (\(\tau_{\text{ds}}\) = 0.005) by a factor of 2.6\(\times\).
-This is consistent with leakage \emph{mechanism} as the dominant moderator of effect size, rather than dataset characteristics.
-Two caveats: (1) experiment type is partially confounded with algorithm (e.g., DT appears only in Class III experiments), so the variance ratio may partly reflect algorithm differences; and (2) each experiment belongs to exactly one leakage class, so \(\tau_{\text{exp}}\) absorbs between-class variance by construction --- the ratio confirms that the proposed classification captures real variance, not that the classification itself is uniquely correct.
+\textbf{Variance-ratio finding (corroborative, not primary).} The between-experiment variance (\(\tau_{\text{exp}}\) = 0.013) exceeds the between-dataset variance (\(\tau_{\text{ds}}\) = 0.005) by a factor of 2.6\(\times\).
+This is \emph{consistent with} leakage \emph{mechanism} as the dominant moderator of effect size, rather than dataset characteristics, but the ratio is not an algorithm-free contrast (Limitation 12), so the primary evidence for the mechanism-dominance conclusion remains the raw correlations in Section~\ref{sec-raw-correlations}, which are algorithm-stratified.
+Two structural caveats also apply: (1) experiment type is partially confounded with algorithm (e.g., DT appears only in Class III experiments), so the variance ratio may partly reflect algorithm differences; and (2) each experiment belongs to exactly one leakage class, so \(\tau_{\text{exp}}\) absorbs between-class variance by construction; the ratio confirms that the proposed classification captures real variance, not that the classification itself is uniquely correct.

-\textbf{Note on the Class II ROPE classification.} The \(\alpha_{\text{Class II}}\) intercept classifies as ``Inconclusive'' because the meta-regression pools heterogeneous Class II experiments (screen selection, peeking, seed inflation, early stopping) into a single class intercept.
-Partial pooling compresses this intercept toward the grand mean.
-The individual experiments remain significant (d\(_z\) = 0.27--0.93 with \(N > 1{,}800\)); the ``Inconclusive'' classification reflects the within-class heterogeneity absorbed by the hierarchical model, not doubt about whether Class II effects exist.
+\textbf{Note on the Class II and Class III ROPE classifications.} Both \(\alpha_{\text{Class II}}\) and \(\alpha_{\text{Class III}}\) classify as ``Inconclusive'' not because Class II/III effects are weak, but because the meta-regression pools heterogeneous experiments within each class into a single intercept.
+Partial pooling compresses these intercepts toward the grand mean.
+The individual experiments remain significant (Class II: d\(_z\) = 0.27--0.93 across selection mechanisms; the lower bound, screen selection, is d\(_z\) = 0.27, an order of magnitude above the d\(_z\) = 0.057 detection floor at \(N\) = 2,047.
+Class III: d\(_z\) up to 1.38 for DT at 30\% duplication, with \(N > 1{,}800\)).
+The ``Inconclusive'' classifications reflect within-class heterogeneity absorbed by the hierarchical model, not doubt about whether Class II or Class III effects exist.